 Glow in the Dark Ring Toss – This is another glow in the dark game that kids can play in a darkened space.
 The room doesn’t need to be completely dark to encourage visual tracking with this glowing game.
 Just close the blinds or play at night with a low light on and the glowing visual tracking can still happen!
 Ask the child to watch as the ring is tossed away from them.
 They child can also position themselves on the sidelines when they are waiting for their turn while others play, allowing for visual tracking across planes.

 Zoom Ball – This is a great therapy tool because the child can control and feel when the moving target is moving toward them and away from them.
-Zoom ball is a visual tracking tool that requires convergence as the child watches the target move between them and another player.
+Zoom ball games can target visual tracking because the toy requires convergence as the child watches the target move between them and another player.

 Rocket Launch – There are many rocket launch toys on the market and any would work as a visual tracking tool.
 But this one is nice because it has the ability to change the angle so the rocket can be sent higher or at different angles.
 Kids can watch the brightly colored rocket as it sails through the air into unpredictable tracks and various fields of vision, including the peripheral.

 Slingshot Creatures – These fun creatures can be sent at targets or at any plane as a visual tracking tool.
 Kids will love shooting these creatures or watching them sail across the room!

 Parachute Toy – Parachute toys, flying discs, and other flying target toys are great for addressing visual tracking skills.
 Kids can toss them up or watch as they drop while following the target.
 This set includes lots of fun extras!

 Glowing Finger Slingshots – Flinger slingshots are a fun tool for targeting visual tracking skills.
 This visual tracking activity is one kids will love to engage with!
 Try them in a darkened room to encourage visual tracking as the glowing toy flies across the room!